danjunx/O365-Scripts/MicrosoftFormsLeaver/README.md

 ## Other useful info
 - Every time I update the script in our production environment I'll try to update this repo
-- I've probably missed some bits off of this readme, but if I do notice anything I'll add it to This
+- I've probably missed some bits off of this readme, but if I do notice anything I'll add it to this
+- This script directly works with the [ExportO365Data](https://github.com/danjunx/O365-Scripts/tree/master/ExportO365Data) script using the same XML reading stuff to export a users mailbox to a PST, so it's definitely worth checking that one out too.